Hybrid symmetry class topological insulators: 3D HSCTI: Bulk-boundary correspondence, Hall effect, topological invariant, and lattice defects

-\emph{Hall effect}.~To compute the layer-resolved Hall conductivity in a 3D HSCTI, we consider a six-terminal Hall bar geometry.
+To compute the layer-resolved Hall conductivity in a 3D HSCTI, we consider a six-terminal Hall bar geometry.
 See Fig.~\ref{fig:fig4}(a).
 All the voltage and current leads are one-layer thick.
 An electrical current $I_{\rm el}$ is passed between the leads L$_1$ and L$_4$.
 Then a transverse or Hall voltage develops between the leads L$_2$ and L$_6$, and L$_3$ and L$_5$.
-We numerically compute the Hall resistance $R^{\rm el}_{xy}=(V_2+V_3-V_5-V_6)/(2I_{\rm el})$ using Kwant by attaching all the leads to a specific layer~\cite{kwant, sanjib:kwant}.
-Here $V_j$ is the voltage at the $j$th lead (L$_j$).
+We numerically compute the Hall resistance $R^{\rm el}_{xy}=(V_2+V_3-V_5-V_6)/(2I_{\rm el})$ using Kwant by attaching all the leads to a specific layer~\cite{kwant, sanjib:kwant, sanjib:kwantTSC}.
+Here, $V_j$ is the voltage at the $j$th lead (L$_j$).
 The Hall conductivity is given by $\sigma_{xy}=(e^2/h)\left( R^{\rm el}_{xy} \right)^{-1}$.
 The results are shown in Fig.~\ref{fig:fig4}(b).
 It shows that $\sigma_{xy}$ is quantized (in units of $e^2/h$) on the top and bottom surfaces, where they have opposite signs.
 It can be anchored by computing the first Chern number ($C$) of the surface Hamiltonian [Eq.~(\ref{eq:surfacehamil})] as $\sigma_{xy}= C e^2/h$.
 On any other layer $\sigma_{xy}=0$.
 The overall sign of $\sigma_{xy}$ flips between the $\Gamma$ and ${\rm M}$ phases of the parent QSHI.
-Additional details of this computation are presented in the Supplemental Material~\cite{supplementary}.
+We also compute the two-terminal conductance ($G_{xx}$), but with the thickness of the leads equal to the sample thickness in the $z$ direction, yielding $G_{xx}=2e^2/h$, confirming that there are exactly two topological edge modes in the $z$ direction.
+These quantized responses ($\sigma_{xy}$ and $G_{xx}$) are robust against weak and moderate disorder, while they vanish only in the strong disorder regime.
+Additional details of this computation are presented in Appendix~\ref{SMSec:transport}.